 So you’re heading to the Palais Royal and its beautiful enclosed garden.
 Instead of entering the precinct via the usual way, here is another route that’s worth trying.
-Today I’m bringing you to the secretive Place de Valois in the first arrondissement of Paris.

 From the Place du Palais-Royal